Creating A New Retail Display?

 10. Ensure Retail Compliance

 Next is a step that can become a huge roadblock if you’re working with the wrong team.
-You want to make sure you’re starting with designs that are already retailer complaint, so you don’t waste any time.
+You want to ensure you’re starting with designs that are already retailer-compliant, so you don’t waste any time.

 Here are 5 other considerations:

-1. Lock in the retailer’s requirements, including; style guides, visual merchandising standards, rules for type usage, changing store formats, and display authorization procedures.
+- Lock in the retailer’s requirements, including style guides, visual merchandising standards, rules for type usage, changing store formats, and display authorization procedures.

 11. Create A Supply Chain Plan

-Once you finalize everything, your retail display is ready to go into full production.
+Once you finalize everything, your retail display is ready for full production.
 You can sit back, relax, and wait for the arrival of your display!
-Receiving your shipment all depends on your requested timeline, the size of the display, the method of delivery, etc.
+Receiving your shipment depends on your requested timeline, the size of the display, the method of delivery, and other factors.

-It is different depending on your situation, but your account manager will keep you up-to-date with the production and shipping process, ensuring that you are always on track.
+It varies depending on your situation, but your account manager will keep you informed about the production and shipping process, ensuring you stay on track.

 Key Questions: